ZeeshanAslam005/magento-web-crawler/README.md

 bundle exec rake scrape_magento_web

-It will not scrape page who are already visited.
+It will scrape only those pages who are not already visited.
 A product will not list more than once.

 On its root page usually named "index" there will show the products scraped from https://magento-test.finology.com.my.